Officially known as Prayagraj, Allahabad is a city in Uttar Pradesh that is all about spirituality and is a reflection of India's glorious past.

 The word Pra in Prayagraj means first and Yag means devotion.

-The best time to visit Allahabad is between the months of October to March.
+The best time to visit Prayagraj is between the months of October to March.
 During these months, the overall temperature remains quite pleasant which is very good for sightseeing activities.

 Historically, the name of Allahabad or Prayagaraj has been mentioned on various occasions in our Hindu Puranas as well as our epics like Ramayana and Mahabharata.
 It is believed that Lord Brahma himself had chosen a place to perform a yajna on the occasion of the beginning of creation.
 And that place was none other than Prayagraj.